Meet Our Staff

 Michael P. Neeper

-Mike and Lora have 3 sons Jordan, Christian and Quinn.
+Mike and Lora have 3 sons Jordan (Kaiti), Christian and Quinn and welcomed their first grandchild Oliver Michael Neeper to the family on June 28, 2019.
 Mike and his wife are active members of St. Mary Catholic Church in Delaware where he is a 3rd degree member of the Knights of Columbus Council #1056 and a 4th degree member of Delaware Assembly #844 and Lora volunteers in the commons during lunch periods and recess when needed.
 In her spare time, Lora enjoys scrapbooking, reading and spending time with their boys, family and friends.
 Mike enjoys golfing, family vacations, coaching their sons in sports activities and cheering on his beloved Notre Dame Fighting Irish.